autonity/docs.autonity.org/content/docs/developer/deploy-brownie/_index.md

----
+n---
 title: "Deploy smart contracts to an Autonity network with Brownie"
 linkTitle: "Deploy smart contracts with Brownie"
 weight: 170
 description: >
-  How to deploy smart contracts to an Autonity network using Brownie, with an ERC20 token contract as an example
+  Deploying smart contracts to an Autonity network using Brownie, using an ERC20 token contract as an example
 draft: false
 ---

-This guide uses Brownie and Python to deploy precompiled ERC20 token contracts using the OpenZeppelin open source library of smart contracts.
+This guide uses Brownie and Python to deploy an ERC20 token contract based on the OpenZeppelin open source library.

 ## Setup `brownie`